roblanf/phypapers/README_mpa.md

 We need these tokens later to post to Bluesky

-### 3. Get the bioRxiv papers and filter them
+### 3. Get the bioRxiv papers from the last 24 hours

-We only want papers from the last 24 hours, and that match our search terms.
+We only want papers from the last 24 hours

 1. Add an `Initialize Variable`, call it `AllPapers`, choose `Array` and the value should be `[]` (we'll use this to store all the papers we get)
 2. Add an `Initialize Variable`, call it `OldAllPapers`, choose `Array` and the value should be `[]` (we'll use this as a workaround to update our `AllPapers` list one feed at a time; one more reason to hate Power Automate)
-3. Add an `Apply to Each` action and call it `LoopThroughFeeds`
+3. Add an `Apply to Each` action and call it `LoopThroughFeeds`, set the input to the `FeedURLs` variable
 4. Add a `Scope` action, and call it `FetchAndFilterFeed` (this is so we don't fall over if one of the bioRxiv feeds doesn't work, which is *often*)
 5. Add a `Scope` action, and call it `ErrorHandler`
    - Go to the settings of the "ErrorHandler" scope, and expand the drop down menu